 Receiving an ASD diagnosis as an adult could mean a greater understanding of yourself and how you relate to the world.
-And it can help you learn how to better work with your strengths and strengthen areas of your life that are challenging.
+And it can help you learn how to better work with your strengths and strengthen areas of your life that are impacted.

 Getting diagnosed can help you gain a different perspective on your childhood.
 It can also help those around you to understand and empathize more with your unique characteristics.

-Better understanding the set of challenges you face can help you find new and inventive ways to work with or around those challenges.
-You can also work with your clinician and your family to seek support that may be right for you.
+A better understanding of your own situation can help you find new and inventive ways to work with your strengths and qualities.
+You can also work with your clinician and your loved ones to seek supports that may be right for you.

 Some possibilities include: